DeepBwas/COMP2068JSFrameworks/ASSIGNMENT02/README.md

-# PicsForge - Image Editing Web Application
+# [DEPRECATED] PicsForge - Image Editing Web Application
+This application is not being maintained actively.

 PicsForge is a full-stack web application that allows users to upload, manage, and edit their images.
 Built with Node.js, Express, MongoDB, and AWS S3, it provides a secure and efficient platform for image management with features like user authentication, version control, and image editing capabilities.